 Shotgun House

-Built in 1897, the little house features three original rooms where you can explore Santa Monica history and learn about preservation.
+Built in 1897, the little house features three original rooms where you can explore Santa Monica history and learn about heritage conservation.
 Look behind the walls and the floor to reveal vintage materials, and see if you can find the one original window in the Shotgun House.
 Young guests will also enjoy the miniature model house decorated with Victorian-era furnishings that were popular when our shotgun house was first built!

 The front and side elevations of the restored shotgun house with surrounding native plant garden and front sign reading, preservation resource center at the shotgun house.